 You don’t have to meet a certain set of requirements to be a successful entrepreneur.
 However, if you do have these personality traits that experts say entrepreneurs have, now’s the time to start your business.
 Quit making excuses.
 Take your BIG IDEA, and take a risk!

-In the next episode, I’m going to take the information from this post up a notch.
-I want to show you certain things you entrepreneurial personality types can do if you want to succeed in business.
-So until then, remember that life is hard.
+As we continue in this series, I’m going to take the information from this post even further.
+I want to give you the list of characteristics you need to have (or improve upon) in order to match successful business leaders.
+Until then, remember that life is hard.
 Life is good.
 Life can be downright frustrating, but guys, money doesn’t have to be.
 Let’s continue to make our lives, at least, financially simple.